getfounded/mcp-tool-kit/README.md

-# MCP Tool Kit: Empowering Vertical Agentic Intelligence
+# MCP Tool Kit: The Secure Agentic Abstraction Layer For Vertical AI Agents

 A modular server implementation for Claude AI and other assistants with a variety of integrated tools, enabling Claude and other assistants to perform actions and access external resources through an elegantly designed agentic framework.